-Inherited metabolic disorders, also referred to as inborn errors of metabolism (IEMs), are genetic disorders characterized by deficiencies or defects in vital enzymes that are needed to facilitate normal metabolism resulting in malnourishment or toxic accrual of substances in the body, and consequently, organ damage.
+Home enteral nutrition in adults may also be necessary in the setting of inherited diseases, in this population the use of enteral nutrition is established in infancy.
+These inherited diseases may be genetic disorders, such as Cystic Fibrosis, in which gastrointestinal dysfunction causes nutritional deficiencies or the inherited diseases may be inborn errors of metabolism (IEMs).
+IEMs are genetic disorders characterized by deficiencies or defects in vital enzymes that are needed to facilitate normal metabolism resulting in malnourishment or toxic accrual of substances in the body, and consequently, organ damage.
 These metabolic disturbances can lead to a range of medical and developmental consequences including developmental delay, irreversible cognitive dysfunction, life-threatening metabolic crises, and death.
 Early identification and medical intervention may mitigate or prevent many of the adverse outcomes.
 Prompt nutritional treatment including replacement of essential nutrients via special enteral formula is necessary for infants diagnosed with an IEM disorder.
 Treatment for many of these disorders consists of a diet low in protein, fat, or carbohydrate and daily supplementation of essential nutrients via enteral formula.
-Nutritional products include two different forms of medical foods: one containing protein without the offending amino acid(s) and the other consisting of foods that have been modified to be low in protein (Camp et al., 2012).
+Nutritional products include two different forms of medical foods: one containing protein without the offending amino acid(s) and the other consisting of foods that have been modified to be low in protein (Camp et al. 2012).
 Treatment goals for patients with an IEM are prevention of further accumulation of harmful substances, correction of metabolic abnormalities, and elimination of toxic metabolites.
 Special formulas and medical foods have been developed for certain IEM disorders which eliminate the amino acid that cannot be metabolized from the protein context of the food which leads to clinical manifestations and long-term complications.
 Medical foods for IEM are administered orally or by enteral tube.
 The medical requirement of enteral formula never diminishes with age for most IEM patients.
 There is no evidence in the current literature base suggesting that enteral formula may be discontinued after the age of two, or at any point during childhood.
 Patients with IEM maintain their prescribed diet, including enteral formula, to maintain safe levels of otherwise toxic compounds in the blood into adolescence and adulthood.